“Earn up to $100,000 per year!”

 Claims to be wary of

-The Bureau of Consumer Protection wants to alert you to the
+The Bureau of Consumer Protection wants you to be aware to the

 secrets of the seminar squeeze.
 Be wary of promotional materials or sales